bob-606/5.easa.fi/README.md

 ## 103. With regard to the forces acting, how can stationary gliding be described?
-With regard to the forces acting, how can stationary gliding be described?
 - The sum the air forces acts along with the lift force
 - The sum of air forces acts along the direction of air flow
 - ***The sum of air forces compensates the gravity force***